4eyes/hyperledger-fabric-basic-network/README.md

 ## Start for first time
 clone this repo then:
-- $ cd hyperledger-fabric-basic-network
 - $ ./network.sh -m download
 - $ ./network.sh -m up

 ## Start or stop the netwotk (not for first time setup)
-- $ cd hyperledger-fabric-basic-network
 - $ docker-compose start
 - $ docker-compose stop

+### Recreate the containers without losing the data
+- $ ./network.sh -m recreate

 ## Clean and Remove the network
-- $ cd hyperledger-fabric-basic-network
 - $ ./network.sh -m down